nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 By default, frontend connection is encrypted using SSL/TLS.
 So server's private key and certificate must be supplied to the command line (or through configuration file).
-In this case, the frontend protocol selection will be done via ALPN or NPN.
+In this case, the frontend protocol selection will be done via ALPN.

 To turn off encryption on frontend connection, use ``no-tls`` keyword in :option:`--frontend` option.
 HTTP/2 and HTTP/1 are available on